josuamanuel/js-awe/README.md

 Async await has done a lot to improve the readability of code when compared with the callback style.
 But sometimes it is not a good construct, especially if you want to use it in a functional style!!!

-One problem I see, is the spread of async await around the source code wherever it is handy.
+One problem I see, is the spread of casual async await around the source code wherever it is handy.
 Every time we use await, an async branch will be created.
 The result will be an execution flow with the shape of a tree, with some chain functions running in sequence and others running concurrently.
 Understanding the tree of execution flow turns difficult.
 This is mainly by the fact that the construct of the tree is not explicitly coded in one place.

 js-awe library has a “plan” function that can help you with that.